 - When you report a pollution incident, or medical response form

-- To become on our Regional Rep volunteers
+- To become one of our Regional Rep volunteers

 - To organise a beach clean on behalf of SAS (Lead Volunteer)

-- To work with your local community through our Plastic Free Communities
+- To work with your local community through our Plastic Free Communities Programme

 - To participate in a beach clean (beach clean volunteer)